whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 Another object named **test** now appears.
 We can use the **head** command to inspect the first 6 rows of each object.
-For display purposes, we’ll also only include the first 6 columns:
+For display purposes, we'll also only include the first 6 columns:

     head(test [, 1:6])
     head(inf.data[ , 1:6])